 Things can happen so if you have not received any communication from us within 4 weeks, by all means send us a message through the portal or give us a call.
 If you have been advised that your results require timely follow-up and you have not heard from us, please call.

-Routine visits are by appointment only.
-After office hours, or on days when the office is closed, you can reach the Nurse Midwife on call for emergencies by phoning 336-273-2835.
+Due to the nature of our speciaty, visits are by appointment only.
+After office hours or on days when the office is closed, you can reach the on call provider for urgent issues or emergencies by phoning 336-273-2835.

 We reserve the right to bill you $40 if you do not give us 24 hours notice when canceling an appointment.
 Emergencies happen and we certainly take that into consideration before billing.
 Patients who habitually no show or cancel may be subject to dismissal from the practice.

 In an effort to keep these costs reasonable, our policy is to receive payment at the time of your visit.
-If you have any questions about fees or need to discuss a bill, please feel free to discuss this with the business office staff.
+If you have any questions about fees or need to discuss a bill, please feel free to contact a member of our business office staff at 336-379-9742.

 The fees for obstetrical care include all routine prenatal visits, your delivery, and your visit six weeks following delivery.
 Additional tests and procedures which are ordered by your provider will be charged for at the time of service.